RealTimeAudioLab/RTAL-CDAD-001-Digital-Audio-Pat/README.md

 * SCMS control
 * De-Emphasis control

+“I wanted a central routing system that allowed every optical and coaxial digital input and output of my complete music system to be controlled according to my own requirements.”

 The Digital Audio Patchbay has been an integral part of the author's setup since 1995.
 To the author's knowledge, no comparable product combining these functions was commercially available at that time.